BraviNoname/Bravi/Bravifanfic/th11/README.md

 Stage 4 :

 In the Cavern of Remembrance, the protagonists met a red mushroom who's unlike any others, as it likes using dark spirits and wears purple marks on its clothing.
-Once it flew away, they meet Noname, who didn't wanted them to get involved this time as he told them it's too dangerous.
+Once it flew away, they meet Noname, hiding in this cavern who didn't wanted them to get involved this time as he told them it's too dangerous.
 The protagonists told him they had to go through Hell once and they'll be okay.
 Noname wanted to know if it's true and challenged them via bringing recollections of their youkai partners, but got defeated, and wishes them good luck with their dodging endeavors.
-He led them to the Burning Castle That Never Was.
+He led them to the Burning Rear Castle That Never Was once this was over.

 Stage 5 :